Coarse-grained modeling of crystals by the amplitude expansion of the phase-field crystal model: an overview: From phase-field crystal to the amplitude expansion

 Goldenfeld and co-workers \cite{Goldenfeld2005,Athreya2006} report that to obtain rotationally invariant equations using multiple-scales analysis requires going to sixth order perturbations, which is an extremely tedious task, as to lowest order the resulting equations are not rotationally invariant.
 However, they have shown that this analysis gives the same result using a simpler renormalization group calculation.
 Other works addressed refinement and assessment of the general renormalization group approach \cite{Shiwa2011,Oono2012}.

-To grasp the essence of the calculations without using these more rigorous methods, Athreya \etal \cite{Athreya2006} developed a \textit{``quick and dirty"} method that essentially obtains the same result in the $W \rightarrow \infty$ limit.
+To grasp the essence of the calculations without using these more rigorous methods, Athreya \etal \cite{Athreya2006} developed a method that was coined \textit{``quick and dirty"} that essentially obtains the same result in the $W \rightarrow \infty$ limit.
 The basic idea is to assume that the amplitudes are constant on atomic length scales, i.e.,

 where $\int_{\rm u.c.}$ is an integration over a unit cell and $\qv$ is a sum over various $\Gi$.
 Since $\qv$ is periodic in the unit cell, Eq.~\eqref{eq:qd} is zero unless $\qv=0$.
 This is a considerable simplification that reduces the number of terms that enter the free energy.
 For example, consider a term